EOSIO/taurus-node/docs/01_nodeos/03_plugins/trace_api_plugin/index.md

 ## Overview

 The `trace_api_plugin` provides a consumer-focused long-term API for retrieving retired actions and related metadata from a specified block.
 The plugin stores serialized block trace data to the filesystem for later retrieval via HTTP RPC requests.
-For detailed information about the definition of this application programming interface see the [Trace API reference](api-reference/index.md).

 ## Purpose

-While integrating applications such as block explorers and exchanges with an EOSIO blockchain, the user might require a complete transcript of actions processed by the blockchain, including those spawned from the execution of smart contracts and scheduled transactions.
+While integrating applications such as block explorers and exchanges with an EOSIO-Taurus blockchain, the user might require a complete transcript of actions processed by the blockchain, including those spawned from the execution of smart contracts and scheduled transactions.
 The `trace_api_plugin` serves this need.
 The purpose of the plugin is to provide:

 * A transcript of retired actions and related metadata
 * A consumer-focused long-term API to retrieve blocks
-* Maintainable resource commitments at the EOSIO nodes
+* Maintainable resource commitments at the EOSIO-Taurus nodes

 Therefore, one crucial goal of the `trace_api_plugin` is to improve the maintenance of node resources (file system, disk space, memory used, etc.).
 This goal is different from the existing `history_plugin` which provides far more configurable filtering and querying capabilities, or the existing `state_history_plugin` which provides a binary streaming interface to access structural chain data, action data, as well as state deltas.